open/close all folders

 - Gonk: At first.
 His face prior to Sanji's face-fixing could be described as, "What if Sanji was born Gonk-looking?"

 - Heel–Face Turn: He was the enemy of the Straw Hats because he happened to look like Sanji's poorly drawn wanted poster.
-When his face was fixed, he became their ally because of thanks.
+When his face was fixed, he became their ally because of gratitude.
+He also stopped kidnapping people for the slave trade.

 - Irony: He used to cover himself with an iron mask due to his resemblance with Sanji.
 Then in Totland Arc, we've shown in a flashback that kid Sanji used to be put in an iron mask and caged for being a weak waste of space.